 The A.A.
 Girault collection of types of microhymenoptera, minute parasitic wasps, and thrips.
 Alexandre Arsene Girault was an American entomologist who arrived in Australia in 1911 to work on sugar cane pests in north Queensland.
 His passion, however, was the taxonomy of Chalcidoidea and most of his types, around 4,000, are in the Queensland Museum insect collection.

 The Dodd Family collection – a 100-year-old historically invaluable collection of drawers with artistically arranged specimens.
+Don't miss the chance to see a rotation of 27 showcases at Queensland Museum, South Bank's exhibition The Butterfly Man of Kuranda: The Dodd Collection on now until 14 April 2024.

 The museum’s entomologists document Queensland’s rich insect fauna by building and enhancing our collections and by conducting taxonomic and ecological research.